 I wouldn’t buy it and just so you know it is optional to try and is by no means part of the Commission Robotics system.
 But it’s something you will have to keep in mind since they promote it to you in the members area.

 3) The whole automation process and using backlinks.

 I’m not a fan of ANY system that says it’ll build you content/backlinks because this can destroy a site’s SEO success.
 I was very confused about this because I don’t know whether this content is built by bots or by real people.
 In either scenario, I don’t see much potential in this because…

 4) No automated system is ever going to build your business as well as you will.

 I’ve reviewed & tried automated services like this before.
 Some of them used plagiarized content, while others didn’t do much work in helping me create good content that was readable, and even those that were, I saw didn’t put much effort into it.

 The point being is that if you’re ever going to build a long lasting online business, don’t let someone do it for you because they simply won’t do a good job of it.
 No one builds someone else’s success as well as they build their own.
 And for the price Commission Robotics charges, I wouldn’t be surprised if it’s sub-par.

-I very often see this with automation programs which promise a lot of traffic.
-Usually they lead to bad quality traffic in spite of their being a lot of it, meaning the whole thing is a waste of money.
+I very often see these results with automation programs which promise a lot of traffic.
 I’d rather get few targeted visitors to my site ready to buy then tons of people who don’t know what my site is about and not interested in buying.
 Get it?

 Final Rating: Commission Robotics